nickhir/GermlineMutationCalling/README.md

 │ ├── VQSR_indel.24776035.out
 │ └── VQSR_snp.24776036.out
 ```
-For each analyzed patient, a seperate folder gets created.
-Along with the patient specific gvcf file, this folder contains log files for all the processing steps that
+For each analyzed patient, a seperate directory gets created.
+Along with the patient specific gvcf file, this directory contains log files for all the processing steps that
 were performed for that patient (`log` directory) as well as benchmarks for each rule, e.g. how long the step took or how much CPU/RAM was used (`benchmark` directory).

-The `cohort` folder contains the multi-sample VCF file, which gets created after performing the joint variant calling.
-This VCF file contains genotype information about all patients.
+The `cohort` directory contains the multi-sample VCF file, which gets created after performing the joint variant calling.
+The `cohort.recalibrated.vcf.gz` is the product of GATKs [Variant Quality Score Recalibration](https://gatk.broadinstitute.org/hc/en-us/articles/360035531112--How-to-Filter-variants-either-with-VQSR-or-by-hard-filtering).
+The `cohort.recalibrated.pass.vep.vcf.gz` is the filtered and [VEP](https://www.ensembl.org/info/docs/tools/vep/index.html)  annotated version of `cohort.recalibrated.vcf.gz` (only variants with `PASS` are kept).

+For most applications, the `cohort.recalibrated.pass.vep.vcf.gz` file, is the file you want to continue working with.